Welcome to Battle College

 At the top of every model page you will find a Rules summary.
 These rules used to be "pseudo rules" to avoid copyright, but are currently being changed over to exact copies (as mentioned above).

 At the bottom of most model pages you'll find a list of Rules Clarifications.
 These clarifications are typically unofficial, except those with an Infernal Ruling.
 However each and every clarification attempts to "use the rules to explain how this works" rather than just "it works this way because I say so."

 The clarifications are from discussions on the official Rules Questions forum, and can be considered the "communally accepted proper way to play the rule."

 Battle College - A brief history

 The original Battlecollege.com website was run by Ringsnake.
-Unfortunately, he did not feel he could maintain or update the site after the change from Mk I to Mk II, so he opened it up as a public wiki (using the older "wikispaces" host software, which was free at the time) to let everyone have a say, rather than just showcasing the opinions of one individual.
+Unfortunately, he did not feel he could maintain or update the site after the change from Mk I to Mk II.
+His site was archived and transported to the "wikispaces" website by StJason.
+This move let everyone have a say, rather than just showcasing the opinions of one individual.
 As the games grow and evolve, so does the wiki.
 By letting a more general consensus appear, not to mention the voices of dozens of you mad tactical geniuses, we can get a more accurate, more inventive, and more dastardly tactica set up for the beginner.
 Who will turn around and invent something even more nasty?...
 Sharing is caring!

 In 2014 juckto began pushing for a more systematic approach to the model articles, to try and curtail the reputation Battle College had gained among the wider community as a site that "gives bad advice more often than it gives good advice."
 He drew a line in the sand between the info-only 'Basic Info' section vs the opinion-based 'Thoughts On' section; introduced standardised templates for abilities; and expanded the 'Thoughts On' section with sub-headings so that each model got a fuller and less biased review.